muhammeterl1912/Firebase-React-Movie-App/README.md

 ## Features

-🎥 Firebase Authentication: Users can sign up with mail and Google, log in, and securely authenticate to access the full features of the app.
+🎥 Firebase Authentication: Users can sign up with their Email or Google, reset their password, and log in securely to access the full features of the app.

 🎥 Movie Search: Users can search for movies using the provided search bar, enabling them to find information about their favorite films.